WOA-Project/SurfaceDuo-Guides/Update/MigrationGuidanceForSecureBoot.md

 bcdedit /store "Y:\EFI\Microsoft\BOOT\BCD" /deletevalue "{default}" testsigning
 ```

 - Once it is done, you can reboot your phone using ```adb reboot bootloader```.
-You will be able to boot to Android and your phone will work normally.
+You will be able to boot to Android™ and your phone will work normally.

 You will be back into Surface Duo's bootloader.